 and to pay attention instead to their own differing conclusions.

-identity of Irene Madeline O'Crowley Craigmile Heller Bolam, and one of them, who appeared nowhere as 'Irene' prior
+to the same identity of Irene Madeline O'Crowley Craigmile Heller Bolam, and one of them, who appeared nowhere as 'Irene'

 are the three different women who ended up being attributed to the same 'Irene' identity in the Twentieth-Century: